Canadian National 89

-Canadian National 89 is a 2-6-0 "Mogul" type steam locomotive originally built by the Canadian Locomotive Company in February 1910 for the Canadian National Railway.
-It is now owned and operated by the Strasburg Rail Road outside of Strasburg, Pennsylvania where it resides today for use on excursion trains.
+Canadian National 89 is a E-10-a class "Mogul" type steam locomotive, built in February 1910 by the Canadian Locomotive Company (CLC) for the Grand Trunk Railway (GT).
+Originally number No. 1009, it was renumbered to No. 911 in 1919.
+It then came under Canadian National (CN) ownership in 1923 when the Grand Trunk merged.
+It was then renumbered again to No. 89 in 1951.
+Most of No. 89's early life is a mystery, but it spent the latter part of its working life in Quebec until retirement in 1958 and being stored in the deadline in Montreal.
+It was purchased by F. Nelson Blount in 1961, who sent it to operate on the Green Mountain Railroad (GMRC).
+It was then purchased in 1972 by the Strasburg Rail Road (SRC) who were looking for an engine to pull the half-hour trains.
+As of 2025, it is in operation at the Strasburg Railroad.

 History

+Revenue service

-No. 89 was originally built in February 1910 by the Canadian Locomotive Company in Kingston, Ontario for the Grand Trunk Railway as No. 1009.
+No. 89 was originally built in February 1910 by the Canadian Locomotive Company (CLC) in Kingston, Ontario, for the Grand Trunk Railway (GT) as No. 1009.
 It has a wheel arrangement of 2-6-0.
 In 1919, it was renumbered to No. 911.
-In 1923, the Grand Trunk was merged into the Canadian National Railway (CN) with No. 911 being one of the thousands of locomotives working for this new railroad.
+In 1923, the GT was merged into the Canadian National Railway (CN) with No. 911 being one of the thousands of locomotives working for this new railroad.
 In 1951, No. 911 was renumbered to No. 89.
 Most of 89's career on the CN is unknown; it appears that it spent the latter part of its working life in Quebec before being retired in late 1958 and being stored in a deadline of locomotives in Montreal.

+Green Mountain Railroad

 In 1961, No. 89 was purchased by New England seafood magnate and steam locomotive collector F. Nelson Blount and moved to North Walpole, New Hampshire, in the United States.
-No. 89 found a home in the former Boston & Maine North Walpole roundhouse and starting in 1965, would begin operating on the Green Mountain Railroad and would be moved to across the Connecticut River to Bellows Falls, Vermont.
+No. 89 found a home in the former Boston & Maine North Walpole roundhouse and starting in 1965, would begin operating on the Green Mountain Railroad (GMRC) and would be moved to across the Connecticut River to Bellows Falls, Vermont.
 No. 89 quickly became Blount's favorite locomotive and he would often be found at the throttle until his death in 1967.